-This apple sausage chilli is simple and flavorful, with diced apple adding a subtle sweetness to the heat of the chilli.
+This apple sausage chili is simple and flavorful, with diced apple adding a subtle sweetness to the heat of the chili.

-Use spicy sausage for a great chilli kick, but if you can only find sweet sausage, that will work too; then adjust the heat to your taste.
+Use spicy sausage for a great chili kick, but if you can only find sweet sausage, that will work too; then adjust the heat to your taste.

-This apple and sausage chilli in the slow cooker calls for chipotle powder, which has a smoky, dry heat; you can substitute regular chilli powder if you wish, or even leave the chilli out completely and let everyone add their own heat with the addition of hot sauce after they’ve been served.
+This apple and sausage chili in the slow cooker calls for chipotle powder, which has a smoky, dry heat; you can substitute regular chili powder if you wish, or even leave the chili out completely and let everyone add their own heat with the addition of hot sauce after they’ve been served.

-As for the apple, I recommend using a gala or fuji apple; both apples have a sweet flavor and firm flesh that holds up well in this sturdy chilli.
+As for the apple, I recommend using a gala or fuji apple; both apples have a sweet flavor and firm flesh that holds up well in this sturdy chili.